Project

 Building a Resume-Native AI Assistant for My Portfolio

-Designing an assistant that answers from structured portfolio data, uses semantic retrieval over resume content, and safely proxies GitHub Models through Cloudflare Workers.
+Designing an assistant that answers from structured portfolio data, merges keyword and Cloudflare semantic retrieval, and routes grounded responses through a unified Cloudflare Worker.

 Context